BAFTA Fellowship

 The inaugural recipient of the award was the filmmaker and producer Alfred Hitchcock.
-The award has been made posthumously to the comedy pair Morecambe and Wise, in 1999, and to Stanley Kubrick, who died that year and was made a fellow in 2000.
+The award has been made posthumously to the comedy pair Morecambe and Wise in 1999, and to Stanley Kubrick, who died that year and was made a fellow in 2000.

 Overall, 88 men have won the award, and 17 women.
+2012 winner Rolf Harris is the only person to have had the award subsequently annulled.